 A. DNA barcoding and species identification

-DNA barcoding has emerged as a powerful molecular technique for identifying species based on a short, standardized region of the genome (Antil et.al., 2023).
+DNA barcoding has emerged as a powerful molecular technique for identifying species based on a short, standardized region of the genome (Antil etal., 2023).
 This method typically uses a 650 base pair region of the mitochondrial cytochrome c oxidase I (COI) gene for animals, enabling researchers to distinguish between closely related species, uncover cryptic species, and validate taxonomic classifications.
 Its application has revolutionized biodiversity assessments, particularly in ecosystems with high species richness or taxonomic uncertainty.
 In zoological research, DNA barcoding enables rapid and accurate identification of individuals, eggs, larvae, or tissue fragments, even in degraded conditions.
 This has been particularly useful in wildlife forensics, combatting illegal wildlife trade by identifying confiscated animal parts and derivatives.
 For aquatic species, barcoding has been used extensively to monitor fish stocks, identify larval stages, and track invasive species.
 The Barcode of Life Data Systems (BOLD) now houses over 8 million barcode records across more than 300,000 animal species, facilitating global collaboration in taxonomy and conservation science.

 B. Molecular phylogenetics and evolutionary studies

-Molecular phylogenetics involves reconstructing evolutionary relationships among organisms using DNA or protein sequence data (Kumar et.al., 2001).
+Molecular phylogenetics involves reconstructing evolutionary relationships among organisms using DNA or protein sequence data (Kumar etal., 2001).
 This method has enhanced the resolution of phylogenetic trees, especially where morphological data are limited or misleading.
 By analyzing mitochondrial and nuclear genes, researchers can infer lineage divergence, speciation events, and adaptive radiation.
 In zoological studies, phylogenetic frameworks are essential for understanding evolutionary histories, tracking biogeographical distributions, and identifying conservation priorities.
 For example, phylogenetic studies of amphibians have clarified evolutionary relationships obscured by convergent morphology, while in mammals, molecular analyses have helped resolve long-standing taxonomic uncertainties, such as the evolutionary origin of cetaceans within Artiodactyla.
 Molecular clocks calibrated with fossil data allow estimation of divergence times, offering insights into how climatic and geological events have shaped current biodiversity patterns.
 These evolutionary insights have direct conservation applications.
 Evolutionarily distinct lineages may be prioritized for protection under frameworks such as EDGE (Evolutionarily Distinct and Globally Endangered), which integrates phylogenetic uniqueness with extinction risk to identify high-priority species for conservation.

 C. Genomics and transcriptomics in animal biology

-Genomics refers to the comprehensive analysis of an organism’s entire genome, while transcriptomics focuses on the study of RNA transcripts to understand gene expression (Lowe et.al., 2017).
+Genomics refers to the comprehensive analysis of an organism’s entire genome, while transcriptomics focuses on the study of RNA transcripts to understand gene expression (Lowe etal., 2017).
 Together, these tools provide deep insights into genetic architecture, physiological processes, and organismal responses to environmental changes.
 Advancements in next-generation sequencing (NGS) have drastically reduced the cost and time required to sequence entire genomes, making it feasible to study both model and non-model organisms.
 Genome assemblies are now available for over 1,000 animal species, with many more under development through initiatives like the Vertebrate Genomes Project.
 Genomic data enable identification of genes linked to disease resistance, reproduction, and adaptation to extreme environments.
 Transcriptomic analyses allow researchers to study gene expression profiles across tissues, developmental stages, or stress conditions.
 In wildlife biology, transcriptomics has been used to investigate stress responses in marine mammals exposed to sonar, immune function in amphibians under pathogen pressure, and reproductive cycles in migratory birds.
 These applications offer dynamic insights into how organisms interact with their environment at a molecular level.
-Such genomic and transcriptomic resources are invaluable for identifying units of conservation, designing breeding programs, and predicting species resilience in the face of climate change (Onley et.al., 2021).
+Such genomic and transcriptomic resources are invaluable for identifying units of conservation, designing breeding programs, and predicting species resilience in the face of climate change (Onley etal., 2021).

 D. Population genetics and gene flow analysis